cvermot/QEnergyLoggerDecoder/README.md

 Minimum version of Qt : 5.10 (required for commit and rollback transactions on QDataStream).

-Binaries versions are provided for Windows and MacOS.
+Binaries versions are provided for Windows and MacOS (look at the release page : https://github.com/verdesroches/QEnergyLoggerDecoder/releases).
 Currently, I provide no binaries versions for Linux, but you should be able to build the software by your own (How To will come later).